-Homemade Scalloped Potatoes are simply pure comfort food.
-I’m going to show you how to make the best scalloped potatoes you’ll ever eat.
+Homemade Au Gratin Potatoes are simply pure comfort food.
+I’m going to show you how to make the best cheesy potatoes au gratin you’ll ever eat.
 These remind me of when I was a little girl.

-My mom either made these or au gratin potatoes for Sunday dinner.
+My mom either made these or au gratin potatoes with bacon for Sunday dinner.
 A memory I’ll always cherish!

 There’s something about potatoes that I find absolutely irresistible.
 Among my favorites are these crockpot mashed potatoes and of course, traditional mashed potatoes.
-But there’s something about cheesy scalloped potatoes that I just love.
+But there’s something about cheesy Au Gratin potatoes that I just love.

 Did you know that the terms scalloped potatoes and potatoes au gratin are really referring to the same thing?
-The terms are interchangeable, though recipes have been adapted over the years so that there are lots of varieties.
+The main difference is that au gratin is baked with a cheese topping.

 Ingredients you will need